hxin0/omRules/README.md

     - rules data sheet tab names - t1bt, t2bt ... t2fl
       leave blank if not exist
     - SKIP: program will run on all rows without 'TRUE'
-## 2. data files
-copy data files into testdata folder:
-1. tiered data file - different types of rules on each datasheet
-2. missingData files - one missingData file, one rules data file

 ## 3. specify which rules to run
 *  wdio.conf.js
   specify which rule to run in `specs` section